cambridge-collection/terraform-aws-workload-ecs/README.md

 An output `ecr_repository_urls` shows the URIs indicated by the input `ecr_repository_names`.
 These have the format `<aws account id>.dkr.ecr.<aws region>.amazonaws.com/<repository name>`

+### ECS Deployments

+Setting the input `ecs_service_capacity_provider_name` allows scaling of the ECS service to be managed by an ECS capacity provider.
+When this input is unset, the `launch_type` property of the ECS service defaults to "EC2".

+An ECS capacity provider can be created in Terraform using a `aws_ecs_capacity_provider` resource, and associated with an ECS cluster using a `aws_ecs_cluster_capacity_providers` resource.
+The `aws_ecs_capacity_provider` must be connected to an Auto Scaling Group, allowing it to manage capacity in the ASG.
+When associated with the ECS service using the `ecs_service_capacity_provider_name` input, the capacity provider responds to deployments in the ECS service.
+When a service is deployed the capacity provider will provision new EC2 instances to meet the estimated requirements of the deployment.
+To allow this, the Auto Scaling Group must have a maximum capacity size slightly greater than the desired capacity, allowing the desired capacity to increase to accept the new deployment.
+If the deployment is successful, connections will be drained from the old tasks and unused EC2 instances terminated as the desired capacity is reduced.
+The deployment lifecycle will be completely managed by a combination of the capacity provider, autoscaling group and ECS service.

+See the article https://aws.amazon.com/blogs/containers/deep-dive-on-amazon-ecs-cluster-auto-scaling/ for further details of ECS Cluster Auto Scaling using capacity providers

 ## EFS Persistence

 The module can optionally create an EFS file system, mount targets and access point, as well as a dedicated Security Group for the EFS mount targets.
 The input `use_efs_persistence` should be set to `true` if this is desired.
 An EFS mount target is created for each subnet in the input `vpc_subnet_ids`, allowing EFS to be accessed from inside the subnets specified.
 Note that the list input `vpc_subnet_ids` must have a non-zero length if `use_efs_persistence` is true, as ECS services deployed in a VPC require the mount targets to exist in each subnet used: the mount targets allow the DNS address of the EFS file system to be resolved.